Winter skate: Conservation status

-The GSL population decline is mostly determined by the elevated adult natural mortality.^{,} Grey seals are the largest contributor to adult mortality because of the steep rise in their population in the GSL.
+The Gulf of Saint Lawrence population decline is mostly determined by the elevated adult natural mortality.
+Grey seals are the largest contributor to adult mortality because of the steep rise in their population.
 Due to changing temperatures, their ranges overlap, particularly during summer months.

 Food and feeding habits

-Figure 4: Graph of the fullness index for the south Gulf of St. Lawrence Winter Skate (all sizes) in Northumberland Strait from July to August 2002–2009.
-Hours 0600 and 2000 were excluded from statistical testing.

-The winter skate consume a variety of organisms as prey throughout their lifetimes.
-When they are small juveniles, they consume mostly small shrimp, such as the seven-spine bay shrimp (Crangon septemspinosa) and gammarid amphipods, which are shrimp-like crustaceans.
+Winter skate consume a variety of prey throughout their lifetimes.
+As small juveniles, they consume mostly small shrimp, such as the seven-spine bay shrimp (Crangon septemspinosa) and gammarid amphipods, which are shrimp-like crustaceans.
 L. ocellata also consume a lot of sand lance (Ammodytes) when they are small.

-Adult L. ocellata consume mostly fishes, including rainbow smelt (Osmerus mordax) and winter flounder (Pseudopleuronectes americanus).
+Adult L. ocellata consume mostly fish, including rainbow smelt (Osmerus mordax) and winter flounder (Pseudopleuronectes americanus).
 They also consume Atlantic rock crab (Cancer irroratus), Atlantic razor clams (Siliquia costata), Atlantic herring (Clupea harengus), three-spined stickleback (Gasterosteus aculeatus), and various flatfish (Pleuronectiformes).

-Feeding patterns based on stomach fullness of samples determined that they are most full when they first sampled at 0600 hours and 2000 hours, meaning they are most likely feeding at night.
-The dips and peaks throughout the day are shown in Figure 4.